 Technology can unleash your human potential.
 Assistive technology removes barriers and helps you create independence at home, at work, and in the community.
-Assistive technology helps increase, maintain, and improve the functional capabilities of electronic and information technology, including desktop and notebook computers, tablets, mobile phones, printers, and more.
-For more information, see Finding the best assistive technology on page 61.
+Assistive technology helps increase, maintain, and improve the functional capabilities of electronic and information technology.
+For more information, see Finding the best assistive technology on page 57.